 However, Meratrim calls on two sparingly used herbs to pull its weight: Sphaeranthus indicus (Indian Thistle) and Garcinia mangostana.
 Both are lightly studied, but carry a long list of promising biological activities that allow them to alter your metabolism.

 Truthfully, they’re inflammation suppressors moreso than genuine weight loss agents.
 Both reduce TNF-alpha and IL-8, two autoimmune proteins which wreak havoc on your gut and alter your ability to metabolize food.
-G. Mangostana also increases your body’s production of insulin 2, which allows it to help control blood sugar.
+G. Mangostana also increases your body’s production of insulin [footnote]Insulin is the chemical that allows your body to remove sugar from the bloodstream[/footnote], which allows it to help control blood sugar.

 It’s these combination of effects that allow it to induce weight loss.

 Front and center in Meratrim’s marketing claims is a clinical study published in The Journal of Medical Food in 2013 that reported shrinking waist lines and tighter tummies for the people who participated in it.
 Sometimes the papers companies flaunt in their marketing is little more than an open access PDF they paid to get distributed, but in this case the journal article crosses off all the important checkpoints you’d want to see: